uxitten/jss-compose/README.md

 <button class="button-123456 btn btn-primary">Active Button</button>
 ```

-#### 2. Composition with named selector
+### Compose with local classes.

-This approach is usefull if you want manage elements states without additinal styles duplication (e.g. button with active, disabled states).
+This approach is useful if you want manage element states without additinal rules duplication.
-To use it - simple add `$` symbol before rule, that you want to compose.
+To reference a local rule, use `$` symbol before the name.

 ```javascript
 const sheet = jss.createStyleSheet({